 In curling, players use brooms to guide a slow moving stone down the ice and make it stop in a circle, while the opposing team tries to knock the stone out of the circle.

-Pictured: Emelia Sherin, JCC program coordinator, and Laura Weymer, director of health and wellness, stand in front of the Jewish Community Center of Youngstown’s new skating rink.
+Pictured: Emelia Sherin, program coordinator for the Jewish Community Center, and Laura Weymer, director of health and wellness, in front of the Jewish Community Center of Youngstown’s new skating rink.